Our History Unveiled

 the Philadelphia Connection

-Madame Blavatsky, in her travels to New York in 1878, became an integral part of the burgeoning Spiritualist movement.
-It was during this period that she attended a grand Samhain Parlor hosted by the Friends of Autumn.
-These gatherings, timed with the Harvest Moon, were renowned for their opulence, elaborate fashions, and strange dealings with the spirits.
-During the events, Blavatsky encountered a young Margaret Sinclair, the soon-to-be headmistress of Philadelphia’s Friends of Autumn chapter house, and a strong bond was established between the two.
-Before long, Madame Blavatsky moved to Philadelphia, establishing White Dog House in what’s now known as University City, and launching the order to new heights.
+During one such event, Blavatsky encountered a young Margaret Sinclair, the soon-to-be headmistress of Philadelphia’s chapter house, and a strong bond was established between the two.
+Before long, Madame Blavatsky moved to Philadelphia, establishing White Dog House in what’s now known as University City, and launching the Friends of Autumn to new heights.

 Original Philadelphia Chapter House (c.1893)